 This is especially true when it comes to Bitcoin because it's decentralized and not under the control of any government or financial institution.

 The Lightning Network could add another layer of complexity for regulators.
-This is because LN transactions are not recorded on the main blockchain, making it difficult for regulators to track and monitor LN activity.
+This is because LN transactions are not recorded on the main blockchain.

 3. Expensive “watchtowers”